harsh9t/EDBT-2019-Experiments/README.md

-# EDBT-2018-Experiments
+# SWJ-2018-Experiments
-The Zion of EDBT 2018 submission experiments
+The home of SWJ 2018 SPARQL - Gremlin submission experiments

 ## Data
 This repo consists of all the data used for the experiments. (i.e. both files of both the datasets [northwind, bsbm-1M], rdf and graph files plus their groovy scripts)